browserengineering/book/book/scheduling.md

 threading.Thread(target=callback).start()
 ```

-This code creates a new thread and then continues to execute.
+This code creates a new thread and then immediately returns.
 The
-`callback` then runs in parallel, on the new thread.
+`callback` then runs in parallel, on the new thread, while the initial
+thread continues to execute later code.

 We'll implement asynchronous `XMLHttpRequest` calls using threads.
-Specifically, we'll have the browser start a thread, make the request
+Specifically, we'll have the browser start a thread, do the request
-on that thread, and then schedule a `Task` to
+and parse the response on that thread, and then schedule a `Task` to
 send the response back to the script.

 Like with `setTimeout`, we'll store the callback on the